siong1987/rails-with-docker/README.md

 ## .dockerignore

-[`.dockerignore`](https://docs.docker.com/engine/reference/builder/#/dockerignore-file) contains a list a files that you want to ignore when building your docker container.
-This will make sure that the build process is efficient.
+[`.dockerignore`](https://docs.docker.com/engine/reference/builder/#/dockerignore-file) contains a list of files that you want to ignore when building your docker container.
+This will make sure that the build process is efficient without copying unnecessary files into the `app` container.

-## config/environments/development.rib
+## config/environments/development.rb

-I added these two lines here:
+I added these two lines here to get rid of the annoying `Cannot render console from...` warning:

 ```ruby
   # Get rid of the annoying: "Cannot render console from..." warning.